zelisinho/anypoint-examples/salesforce-id-retrieval/README.md

 1. Open your browser and hit **http://localhost:8081**.
 The form will be provided to you, containing following values:

 	+	Object - specify Salesforce object type, e.g. User, Account, Contact, etc.
-	+	Field - a valid field name for the given object you need, e.g. Id for Contact.
+	+	Field - a valid field name for the given object you need, e.g. Email for Contact. **IMPORTANT**: Id and Name attributes are retrieved by default, so choosing these fields will result in an invalid query.
 	+	Search Key -  a valid field name for the given object you wil use for matching, e.g. Name for Contact.
 	+	Search Value - a value for the *Search Key* field that will be used for matching, e.g. *young* for Contact Name.
 All records that contain the *Search Value* value as a substring of the given *Search Key* field value are returned, i.e. contacts with names such as John Young or Michael Young will be returned.
 The more specific value, the less results you will obtain.
 2. Click *Submit* button.